Bell Ringing

 No prior musical experience in necessary, and you will learn how to ring with a group of people with a wide range of bell ringing experience, coming from all walks of life.
 You are never too old to start to learn, and children may start as young as nine or ten years old.

 There are six bells at Ashford tuned and hung for change ringing.
-Two date back to 1612, one 1750, one 1939 and then two further bells were added in 1966.
+Two date back to 1612, one 1750, one 1954 and then two further bells were added in 1966.
 The oldest three of these were recast in 1954.

+Although an ancient tradition, change ringing (or the “Exercise” as it is sometimes called) has at Ashford recently been brought into the 21st century with the addition of a computerised simulator system that allows ringers to practice using recorded bell sounds played by a computer, and that also allows one person to ring while the simulator “rings” all the other bells.
 This makes practising possible when we don’t have a complete team.
 In addition, remotely-controlled shutters can be moved into place over the tower windows to protect the belfry from the elements, or to reduce the external sound level when the bells are being rung normally.
 However, the bells are always heard in their full glory during our regular weekly rehearsals, before Sunday services, and on special occasions.

 Members of the Ashford change ringing band frequently ring for Sunday services, weddings, funerals and other civic and religious festivals at other churches in our mission and ministry area and beyond, and ringers from other towers frequently support us for our ringing needs at Ashford.